treyturner/analogue-pocket-patches/TUTORIAL.md

 ## High level: Patching LCDC and STAT calls
 - Replace every LCDC usage reference of `$40` or `$ff40` with the new address (`$4e` or `$ff4e`)
 - Replace calls to `[rLCDC]` with `[$4e]`
-- Bit reverse any values read or set to LCDC or STAT.
+- Bit reverse any values read or set to `LCDC` or `STAT`.
 This includes:
   - Reversing byte values being read/set into registers
   - Reversing the index of specific bits being read/set